Cystic Fibrosis

 Women may have some abnormalities of the cervical mucus, but fertility does not appear to be significantly reduced in the absence of severe malnutrition.

-Patients with CF have reduced bone mineral content and increased rates of fractures and kyphoscoliosis, increased risk for recurrent venous thrombosis, as well as nephrolithiasis and nephrocalcinosis.[2][3]
+Patients with CF have reduced bone mineral content, increased rates of fractures and kyphoscoliosis, and increased risk for recurrent venous thrombosis, as well as nephrolithiasis and nephrocalcinosis.[5][6]

 A patient with the symptoms and/or signs presented above may require the following tests (additional tests are available if the diagnosis remains in doubt):

 Sweat chloride test.
 The test is performed by collecting sweat using pilocarpine iontophoresis and by chemical determination of the chloride concentration.
 A value 60 mmol/L (on 2 occasions) supports the diagnosis.
+Patients with symptoms and documented mutations with borderline sweat chloride levels are also diagnostic.[7]

 While not widely available, nasal potential difference measurements can confirm the diagnosis if sweat testing and genetic testing results are inconclusive.